STORMS POSSIBLE LATE ON MEMORIAL DAY

 Your First Alert Weather Forecast:

-Clouds will give way to some sunshine on your Memorial Day.
-Other than a few early sprinkles or light showers in the south, the morning looks dry.
-However, we’re anticipating a round of thunderstorms this afternoon and evening.
+We’re anticipating a round of thunderstorms this afternoon and evening.
 Initially, they will develop across the Northwoods, then spread southeast into the Fox Valley and the lakeshore by sunset.
 A few storms may be strong with gusty winds, hail and locally heavy rainfall.
-Our severe weather outlooks is LOW, but an upgrade to the MODERATE category is possible.
+Our severe weather outlook is LOW, but an upgrade to the MODERATE category is possible.
 For those with outdoor plans on this holiday, it would be wise to pay attention to any changes in the weather this afternoon.

-Temperatures will be a little warmer today, compared to the first two days of this long holiday weekend.
-Our highs will reach this 70s this afternoon, with 60s across northern Wisconsin.
+Temperatures are a little warmer today, compared to the first two days of this long holiday weekend.
+Our highs are reaching the 70s in most spots this afternoon.

 Looking ahead, it’s going to slowly warm up between now and next weekend.
 By the time we get to Friday, our highs will reach the upper-half of the 80s with an increase in the humidity.
 It’s pretty likely the heat index next weekend will be close to 90 degrees.